 Describe your most embarrassing moment?

-What/who is your favourite book/author?
+What is your favourite book/author?

-Who would you like to meet?
+Who is the most famous person you have ever met?
+Or who would you like to meet?

 What genres of music do you like listening to/favourite song?

 I’m not a big music listener but I do like a bit of Bryan Adams and Bon Jovi.
 I am acquiring a taste for jazz.

 Do you have any interesting hobbies you would like to tell us about?

 Nothing too exciting, I enjoy volleyball, cricket and am delving into photography.

 What do you feel would greatly improve epilepsy care currently in Queensland?

 I believe that it would be beneficial to have a larger presence in regional Queensland.
 Our funding only stretches so far and to be able to provide support for more remote areas of our state would be fantastic.
 Perhaps having the capability of utilising remote counselling via video hookup would be a future option.